mvysny/karibu8-helloworld-application/README.md

 see the [Vaadin 8 Documentation](https://vaadin.com/docs/v8/framework/tutorial.html).
 Also uses the [Vaadin Gradle plugin](https://github.com/johndevs/gradle-vaadin-plugin/wiki).

+# Deprecated

+Vaadin 8 is no longer maintained and has [reached the end-of-life](https://vaadin.com/vaadin-8).
+This example will not be maintained anymore.
+Please visit [karibu-helloworld-application](https://github.com/mvysny/karibu-helloworld-application) for the up-to-date example.

 # Getting Started

 To quickly start the app, make sure that you have Java 8 (or higher) JDK installed.
 Then, just type this into your terminal: